Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Background on immersions

 \section{Background on immersions}

 From now on we study only $4$-manifolds.
-In order to check our immersion criteria in concrete examples, we express one of them in terms of the chain-complex $(C_*M, d_*^M)$ of the universal cover of $M$ induced by a handle decomposition of $M$.
+Let $(C_*M, d_*^M)$ be the chain complex of the universal cover of $M$ induced by a handle decomposition of $M$.
 The $\Z[\pi_1M]$-modules $C_kM$ are free on one generator for each $k$-handle and the boundary maps $d_k^M\colon C_kM\to C_{k-1}M$ are an algebraic image of the attaching maps of the $k$-handles to (the boundary of) the $(k-1)$-skeleton.
 We can assume that our ccs manifolds have only one $0$-handle.

-\begin{rem} One can think of $w_1(M)$ as a 1-cocycle $C_1M\to \Z/2$.
-It measures whether a chosen orientation on the $0$-handle extends to a given $1$-handle.
-The central extension